 But more than just reacting to a recent Best Picture winner, The

 Torture Report and Official Secrets released into a world where dramatizing the news is seen as an essential part of making people understand it.
 News agencies have been trying for years to expand the ways to make the news entertaining while still remaining factual, to mostly silly results, but this year, the news deliberately invaded entertainment media in a manner that seemed like an admission of defeat.
 This is perhaps highlighted by Insider’s animated edition of the Mueller Report, featuring an illustrator from Archer.
-The Torture Report, the titular report of which faced several political barriers to ever seeing the light of day, could be seen as an of that mentality.
+The Torture Report, the titular report of which faced several political barriers to ever seeing the light of day, could be seen as an extension of that mentality.

 Marxism at the movies